Church News for Sunday May 11th

 Service Times

-Please Join us for Sunday morning at 9am or Sunday after at 4pm for fellowship.
+Please join us on for fellowship on Sunday morning at 9am or Sunday afternoon at 4pm.

 Sunday’s Sermon